ahwhfei/angular2-webpack-seed/README.md

     }
 }
 ```
 We just write a very simple webpack config file, we will meet many problems, let's fix them one by one.
-Running "webpack", or runing "webpack --config webpack.config.js".
+Running `webpack`, or runing `webpack --config webpack.config.js`.
 Due to ues default filename webpack.config.js, --config is optional.

 Errors
 ```text